fetchai/agents-aea/docs/api/plugins/aea_ledger_cosmos/cosmos.md

 **Raises**:

-- `None`: RuntimeError if number of pubkeys is not equal to number of from_addresses
+- `RuntimeError`: if number of pubkeys is not equal to number of from_addresses

 **Returns**: